 5. How To Get Corporate Sponsorships For Nonprofits

 Finding sponsors and corporate sponsorships can be an excellent source of funding for non-profits.
-Companies are usually willing to collaborate on projects to improve their philanthropic image or work towards a more socially responsible organisation.
-Different companies will have different donation programs, some of which may work for your organisation.
-You can also start finding sponsors for charity events if your corporation is planning to organise events for the existing campaigns.
+Companies are often willing to collaborate on projects to improve their CSR image or contribute to a cause they care about.

 There are also donation matching programs – where companies match the donations of their employees.
 When considering corporate sponsorship as one of the funding sources for your non-profit, don’t forget to consider overhead.
 Someone has to manage the partnerships, especially if you plan to make business partnerships and finding sponsors is one of your primary sources of income.